Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Paris City Bus| ©Les Chatfield

-It is therefore advisable to decide how you are going to get to Versailles.
-If you hire a tour that includes transfer from Paris and admission, everything is taken care of.
-However, if you go on your own, you will have to strike a balance between the comfort of the journey and its simplicity.
+• However, if you go on your own, you will have to make a balance between the comfort of the journey and its simplicity.

 Below I show you the available means of transport and evaluate them according to these two criteria.
-Although if you want more detailed information, you can find out how to get to Versailles from Paris in this article.
+However, if you want more detailed information, you can find out how to get to Versailles from Paris in this article.

 Bus